goodwince/le_nlog/README.md

       </rules>
     </nlog>

-Replace the value "LOGENTRIES_ACCOUNT_KEY" with your account-key obtained earlier.
-Also replace the "LOGENTRIES_LOCATION" value.
-The value you provide here will appear in your Logentries account and will be used to identify your machine and log events.
-This should be in the following format:
+In the appSettings subsection, you must enter your account-key which you obtained earlier in the LOGENTRIES_ACCOUNT_KEY value.
+Then do the same for LOGENTRIES_LOCATION using the location of your logfile.
+This is in the format

-	hostname/logname.log
+	hostname/logfilename

 If you would rather create a host and log from your command line instead of the Logentries UI,